 COUNTRY PUBLISHING SECTOR / CONTRACTS AUDIOVISUAL SECTOR / CONTRACTS PHONOGRAM PRODUCERS CONTRACT/ MUSIC SECTOR PUBLIC PERFORMANCE CONTRACTS Portugal Code of Copyright and Related Rights Article 96 (Accountability) 1 - If the compensation due to the author depend on the results of the sale or if your payment is subject to the evolution of this, the publisher shall provide the author with accounts at the agreed time or, failing that, every six months, as at 30 June and 31 December each year.
 2 - For the purposes of the preceding paragraph, the publisher shall transmit to the author by registered letter within 30 days immediately following the end of the period, the map of the state of sales and returns that took place during this period, accompanied by the payment of the balance.
 3 - The editor always will provide the author or representative of the elements of his writing, indispensable for the proper verification of accounts, it referred to in the preceding paragraph.
 Romania Law No. 8 of March 14, 1996 on Copyright and Neighboring Rights Article 71(2) The producer shall be obliged periodically to submit to the authors an account of the takings according to each mode of exploitation.
 Article 61(1) The assignee shall be obliged periodically to communicate to the owner of the copyright the number of theatrical or musical performances and also the state of the takings.
 To that end, the theatrical or musical performance contract shall also specify the intervals between such communications, which shall not however be fewer than one a year.
-Slovakia Act No. 618/2003 on Copyright and Rights Related to Copyright Article 4 (2) If remuneration was agreed upon according to the revenues resulting from the exploitation of the licence, the licensee shall be obliged to enable the author to control his/her accounting records or other documentation necessary for determining the remuneration.
+Slovakia Act No. 618/2003 on Copyright and Rights Related to Copyright Article 4 (2) If remuneration was agreed upon according to the revenues resulting from the exploitation of the licensee, the licensee shall be obliged to enable the author to control his/her accounting records or other documentation necessary for determining the remuneration.
 If in this case the licensee provides the author with the information marked by the licensee as confidential, the author may neither pass such information onto a third person nor use such information for himself/herself in conflict with the purpose for which the information was provided to him/her.
 (3) If remuneration was agreed upon according to the revenues resulting from the utilization of the licence, at least once a year the licensee shall be obliged to provide the author, with information regarding the revenues resulting from the utilization of the licence separately for each manner of use of the work and simultaneously, the licensee shall also be obliged to provide the author with the remuneration accounting statement, if not agreed otherwise.
-Slovenia Article 82 - Accounting (1) Where the royalty or remuneration is agreed to, or determined in proportion to the revenues derived from the exploitation of the work, the user of the work n books or other documentation necessary to determine the amount of such revenues.
-(2) The user of the work shall allow the author to inspect the documentary evidence mentioned in t paragraph, and shall send him adequate reports on the revenues, both at usual intervals and to the necessary extent.
-Copyright and related rights act of 30 March 1995 Article 108 Royalty (2) Film producer must at least once a year send to the co- authors of an audiovisual work a report on the revenues, separately for each authorized form of exploitation of the work.
+Slovenia Article 82 - Accounting (1) Where the royalty or remuneration is agree books or other documentation necessary to determine the amount of suc paragraph, and shall send him adequate reports on the revenues, both at us ch revenues.
+(2) The user of the work shall allow the author to Copyright and related rights act of 30 March 1995 Article 108 Royalty (2) Film producer must at least once a year send to the coauthors of an audiovisual work a report on the revenues, separately for each authorized form of exploitation of the work.